 Google's Research About Their Managers

 Finally, some interesting research from Google about their own managers.
-They did a broad survey of hundreds of managers and found the following were the 8 key behaviors, exhibited by the best managers.
+They conducted a comprehensive survey of hundreds of managers and identified the following as the eight key behaviors exhibited by their best managers.

-As I see it, 5 or 6 of those behaviors tie directly to how you value and develop people.
+As I see it, five or six of those behaviors directly tie to how you value and develop people.

-If you believe the research, here are two important questions to answer.
+According to the research, here are two critical questions to consider.
 Will you start thinking about the people more and about yourself less?
-Will you take the time to value the people enough to help develop them?
+Will you take the time to value people enough to help them develop?

 Your answers help you know whether you are on the path to GR8 Leadership or not!